LicensePro

 How to Apply: Step-by-Step

-Before applying, verify that your business location in Tampa's Hillsborough County is properly zoned for your intended use.
-Contact the Tampa planning department.
+Before applying, verify your business location in Tampa's Hillsborough County is properly zoned for your intended use.
+Contact the Tampa planning department for a zoning verification letter.

 File your notary public commission application with the Tampa city clerk or licensing department.
-Many Florida municipalities now accept online applications.
+Many Florida municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $24–$240 (typical range for Tampa).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 2-6 weeks in Tampa.
-As a large city, expect potential delays during peak periods.
+As a large city, expect potential delays during peak permit-renewal seasons.

 Need Help With Your Notary Commission in Tampa?